Wednesday, 13 May 2026

 Victoria’s total participation rate remained near record levels during 2025, driven by a large increase in female participation.
 Participation of women in the workforce has risen significantly compared with pre-COVID levels … This rise in female participation, coupled with strong demand for workers, has led to a significant rise in the share of Victorian women in employment to historically high levels.

 The rise in female labour force participation in Victoria is no accident.
-It has been supported by a government that has been deliberately investing in support programs to make sure that women can get into the workforce and stay in the workforce – things like our Best Start, Best Life reforms, including free kinder; things like our free TAFE helping skill development, skill acquisition, which are critical elements on the path to jobs; and, of course, our support for work from home.
+It has been supported by a government that has been deliberately investing in support programs to make sure that women can get into the workforce and stay in the workforce – things like our Best Start, Best Life reforms, including free kinder; things like our free TAFE helping skill development, skill acquisition, which are critical elements on the path to jobs; and of course our support for work from home.
 All of these measures are deliberate decisions of this Labor government to support female labour force participation.
 What this budget shows us is that those policies are delivering that support, and female labour force participation is at record levels.
 This budget tells a lot of good stories.
-It tells a story of an economy continuing to grow and a resilient labour market and that the future is bright here in the state of Victoria.
+It tells a story of an economy continuing to grow, a resilient labour market and that the future is bright here in the state of Victoria.